Adulai Sambu

+Early life

+Sambu was born in Lisbon, Portugal to Bissau-Guinean parents, and moved to England at the age of 4.

 Playing career

 Sambu made his first-team debut for Cheltenham Town on 30 August 2022, coming on as an 81st-minute substitute for Charlie Brown in a 2–1 win away at Milton Keynes Dons.

 Sambu then went on to make his first team full debut for Cheltenham Town on 18 October 2022, His strong performance against the Hammers West ham United encouraged fans to vote for him as their Man of the match Which he comfortably won.

 In March 2023, Sambu joined Cirencester Town on a work-experience loan until the end of the season.